A complexity problem for Borel graphs: General results

-\end{enumerate} $(2)$ can be shown using similar ideas to the ones used in the proof above, while in $(1)$ one can construct a $\Phi$ so that $\Phi(A)$ can only be nonempty if $|A|\leq \aleph_0$ and moreover every element of $\Phi(A)$ lies very high in the constructible hierarchy.
+\end{enumerate} $(2)$ can be shown using similar ideas to the ones used in the proof above utilizing Wadge's lemma for higher projective classes, while in $(1)$ one can construct a $\Phi$ so that $\Phi(A)$ can only be nonempty if $|A|\leq \aleph_0$ and moreover every element of $\Phi(A)$ lies very high in the constructible hierarchy.
 This way it can be assured that for a $B \subset \mathbf{\Pi}^0_2((\oom)^2)$ the set $\Phi(B)$ can be uniformized only if $\proj_1(B)$ is countable.
 The question whether $\mathbf{\Sigma}^1_2$-determinacy is optimal will be investigated in an upcoming paper.

 \end{remark}